OpenPhysProject/OpenPhys/docs/100_Development_Overview.md

 Learn more about cloning a repo [here](https://help.github.com/articles/cloning-a-repository/).
 6. Follow [InstallInstructions.md](https://github.com/OpenPhysProject/OpenPhys/blob/master/docs/InstallInstructions.md)

-#### Structure
+#### Code Structure
 This is a high level overview of the code architecture and should give an idea where to look when you want to make changes.
 Note all following points exclude lesson content which is contained separately in the content folder, with authoring explained in related HowTo docs.

-1. The project follows a sudo MVC (Model View Controller) structure.
+1. The project follows a pseudo MVC (Model View Controller) structure.
 Models are represented by the data models and data from the content.
 Views are represented by the template files, the sass (css) that styles that html, and a little bit by the javascript views.
 Controllers are represented by the javascript from main.js and the views.
-2. To edit what exists on a page, change the related templates.
+2. To change page content, edit the related templates (.ejs, but actually html).
-3. To edit how something looks on the web site, change the related sass (css) files.
+3. To change appearance, edit the related sass (css) files.
 It is a best practice to use sass variables to store reused properties, such as color or font size.
 Checkout the styles/settings folder for high level variables that are used throughout the site as well as a [README.md](https://github.com/OpenPhysProject/OpenPhys/blob/master/app/styles/settings/README.md) with more information.
 4. To change how something functions, change the related javascript view code.
 5. To help you find the related files, let me explain the naming.
 The first page you see we call the tile view, meaning the related files